13027521380/ITU-ML5G-Out-of-Service-OOS-Alarm-Prediction/README.md

 There are three model optimization method: cross-validation, grid search and model merging.

-## Result
+## Advantages
-Final F1-score is 74.6667%, 1.4% higher than the second place.
+(1)High prediction accuracy：Final F1-score is 74.6667%, 1.4% higher than the second place.

+(2)Training fast：Model training only takes 3-5 minutes, which is much faster than LSTM model.

+(3)Generalization ability：Collect two-year operating data of thousands of base stations to train the model.

+(4)Strong expandability：Multi-dimensional predictions can be made by adding features such as power consumption.